-What is a tort?
+What Is a Tort?

 When you (or a loved one) experience a personal injury caused by the fault or negligence of another person (not your fault), you may be entitled to compensation.
 It pays to talk to an attorney specializing in personal injury who can represent you in seeking compensation or file a lawsuit if necessary.

-When you require medical help or procedure you seek the advice, opinion and care of medical professionals who can help.
-Sometimes you must entrust your life to the medical professionals; may it be for simple outpatient procedure or a complex brain surgery.
+When you require medical help or procedure you seek the advice, opinion, and care of medical professionals who can help.
+Sometimes you must entrust your life to the medical professionals; may it be for a simple outpatient procedure or complex brain surgery.
 You entrust your life to a medical professional and assume that they will take care of you and be responsible for giving you the proper and appropriate care.
-However, in some instances a medical professional is negligent and caused severe damage, injury or even death.
-This is when its appropriate to sue the medical professional for medical malpractice.
+However, in some instances, a medical professional is negligent and caused severe damage, injury, or even death.
+This is when it's appropriate to sue the medical professional for medical malpractice.

 Workers' compensation laws are designed to protect employees who are injured on the job.
-Under the workers compensation law, an employer is responsible for any injuries sustained by their “on-the-clock” employees regardless of whether or not the employer is responsible for causing those injuries.
+Under the workers' compensation law, an employer is responsible for any injuries sustained by their “on-the-clock” employees regardless of whether or not the employer is responsible for causing those injuries.

 Slip and Fall Accident